-Take the time to make the most of holiday dinners.
-The seasons of Easter, Thanksgiving and Christmas just naturally point to Christ so think how you can be intentional in those meal times.
+Take the time to make the most of the holiday dinners.
+The seasons of Easter, Thanksgiving, and Christmas just naturally point to Christ so think how you can be intentional in those meal times.
 It is a good time to invite others into your home who don’t have families nearby to share those special mealtimes with too.

-Utilize some discussion questions to get conversation going at your table.
+Utilize some discussion questions to get the conversation going at your table.
 A few from the back of the book are:

 -What is your favorite thing in nature?
 What shows God’s art best?